-3 The "basic principles of the world", including the academic community (and the media, and commerce, etc.), are controlled by Satan, and are contrary to the values of Christ's Kingdom.
+&lt;sup>1 The "basic principles of the world", including the academic community (and the media, and commerce, etc.), are controlled by Satan, and are contrary to the values of Christ's Kingdom.
 Unfortunately very few churches give adequate teaching on this subject.

-4 Wow!
+&lt;sup>2 Wow!
 There is a human body (glorified) seated at the Father's right, and anyone who is in Christ is there too (Ephesians 2:6).

-5 I find it curious that Paul, writing to non-Jews, uses a very Jewish figure, which the non-Jews probably would not understand without instruction on the subject (although there would be converted Jews in the congregation).
+&lt;sup>3 I find it curious that Paul, writing to non-Jews, uses a very Jewish figure, which the non-Jews probably would not together through your faith in the productive power of the God who raised Him from among the dead.

+13 Yes you, though being dead in your trespasses and the uncircumcision of your flesh-He has made you alive together with Him; having forgiven us all our trespasses; 14 having wiped out the written record about us that was against understand without instruction on the subject (although there would be converted Jews in the congregation).
 In Paul's day (at least) there were those who thought that the physical rite of circumcision was a passport to heaven.
 We have already seen in Romans 2:25-29 that Paul rejects that notion-God looks on the heart.
 In our day there are those who think that the physical rite of water baptism is a similar passport, but we probably all know individuals who had their 'bath' and are now living for Satan-God looks on the heart.
 1 Corinthians 12:12-13 explains that it is the Holy Spirit who baptizes us into Christ: "...so also is Christ.
 For by one Spirit we were all baptized into one body."
 If we become part of Christ's body, then whatever happens to that body happens to us.
 If that body died, we did.
 If it was buried, so were we.
 If it was raised from the dead, we will be too.
-Correction-we already have new life in Christ, and are to live on that basis.
+Correctionwe already have new life in Christ, and are to live on that basis.

-6 Without the resurrection there is no Gospel of Christ, and hence no hope for us.
-It is the resurrection that guarantees our future.

-7 This paragraph is made up of a series of participial phrases wherein Paul switches from the 2nd person, in the independent clause, to the 1st person, making inclusive statements.
+- Without the resurrection there is no Gospel of Christ, and hence no hope for us.
+It is the resurrection that guarantees our future. - This paragraph is made up of a series of participial phrases wherein Paul switches from the 2nd person, in the independent clause, to the 1st person, making inclusive statements.

-ordinances),1 indeed He has taken it out of the way, having nailed it to the cross; 15 having stripped the principalities and the authorities, He made a public spectacle of them, having triumphed over them by it [the cross].2
+us (based on the ordinances), indeed He has taken it out of the way, having nailed it to the cross; 15 having stripped the principalities and the authorities, He made a public spectacle of them, having triumphed over them by it [the cross].